 In situations where resources are constrained, organisations are encouraged to prioritise the deployment of patches.
-For example, patches should first be applied for all internet-facing services.
-This should then be followed by important network devices, servers and workstations of high-risk users (e.g. senior managers and their staff; system administrators; and staff members from human resources, sales, marketing, finance and legal areas).
+For example, patches should first be applied to internet-facing infrastructure.
+This should then be followed by important network devices, servers and workstations of high-risk users (e.g. senior managers and their staff; system administrators;

+and staff members from human resources, sales, marketing, finance and legal areas).
 Finally, all other network devices, servers and workstations should be patched.